fletcherweld/InfinityBlade/README.md

 Simple, basic, and buggy text adventure game-but I made it!

-Infinity Blade runs in the command-line interface (CLI) and can seem scary to approach if you are unfamiliar with the CLI.
-Don't be alarmed, it should be very easy to follow these instructions.
-If you get lost, start from the beginning and make sure you have completed every step.
-If you are still having trouble then look it up!
+Infinity Blade runs in the command-line interface (CLI) and soley accepts keyboard input to play.
+This might seem scary to approach if you are unfamiliar with the CLI but don't be alarmed—it should be very easy to follow these instructions.
+If you get lost, just start from the beginning and double check every step.

-If you have some of the prereqs but not others, follow the directions but simply skip any step you already have done.
+If you have some (but not all) of the prereqs listed below, follow the directions but simply skip any step you have already done.

 ## Prerequisites